hotrodwinston/homeserverstack/README.md

 # Secondary Hardware

-Rpi 4 2gb running docker with duckDNS and Nginx proxy manager containers to provide an external connection to casaos control panel.
+Rpi 4 2gb running docker with duckDNS and WireGuardEasy containers to provide an external connection to casaos control panel.

 # Software
-Lubuntu current LTS (22.04 as of writing) with NoMachine to access the GUI if needed.
+Lubuntu current LTS (22.04 as of writing) with getscreen to access the GUI if needed.

 Lubuntu takes very few resources vs a no desktop "server" distro and provides easier troubleshooting as I can connect a monitor or remote in as needed.